Korallion/Korallion/README.md

 - 👋 Hi, I’m @Korallion
-- 👀 I’m interested in app and game development!
+- 👀 I’m interested in app and web development!
-- 🌱 I’m currently learning javascript, c++, and react!
+- 🌱 I’ve got a couple javascript, react, and web-dev projects under my belt.
+- 🔍 Currently learning c++ and python!
 - 📫 How to reach me: karl.jakelski@gmail.com

 <!---